HamimAlly/Observer/README.md

 ## Data Binding

-The PCUI library offers a data binding layer that can be used to synchronize data across multiple components.
-It offers two way binding to a given observer object, so updates made in a component are reflected in the observer's data and distributed out to all other subscribed components.
-A simple use case is shown below:
+The Sugar UI library offers a data binding layer that can be used to synchronize data across multiple components.